karanjitsingh/jstestadapter/README.md

 TestFramework           | One of the following test frameworks for execution: Jasmine/Mocha/Jest                | Jasmine DebugLogs               | Enable debug logs for JavaScript test runner                                          | false DebugFilePath           | Path for diagnostic logs                                                              | "" TestFrameworkConfigJson | Override test framework configurations (Specific to the testframework) in json format | {}
+NodeModulesPath         | Custom path to node_modules                                                         | ""

 #### RunSettings can be provided through the the vstest cli itself:
 ```bash